 We will now briefly sketch the technical details behind the normalization of r(g).
-The first term of the denominator $\sum{i \in \mathcal{V}} d_i^3/2l$ is equal to $s{\max}$ for unconstrained graphs (i.e., those not restricted to be simple or even connected; see Appendix A for details), and the normalization term in the denominator can be understood accordingly as this $s{\max}$ .
-The term $\left(\sum{i \in \mathcal{V}} d_i^2/2\right)^2/l$ can be interpreted as the center or zero-assortativity case, again for unconstrained graphs.
-Thus, the perfectly assortative graph can be viewed as the $s{\max}$ graph (within a particular background set G), and the assortativity of graphs is measured relative to the $s{\max}$ graph, with appropriate centering.
+The first term of the denominator $\sum{i \in \mathcal{V}} d_i^3/2l$ is equal to s{\max} for "unconstrained" graphs (i.e., those not restricted to be simple or even connected; see Appendix A for details), and the normalization term in the denominator can be understood accordingly as this s{\max} .
+The term $\left(\sum{i \in \mathcal{V}} d_i^2/2\right)^2/l$ can be interpreted as the "center" or zero assortativity case, again for unconstrained graphs.
+Thus, the perfectly assortative graph can be viewed as the s{\max} graph (within a particular background set G), and the assortativity of graphs is measured relative to the s{\max} graph, with appropriate centering.

-Newman's development of assortativity [Newman 02] is motivated by a definition that works both for an ensemble of graphs and as a sample-based metric for individual graphs.
+Newman's development of assortativity [67] is motivated by a definition that works both for an ensemble of graphs and as a sample-based metric for individual graphs.
 Accordingly, his definition depends on Q(k, k'), the joint distribution of the remaining degrees of the two vertices at either end of a randomly selected link belonging to a graph in an ensemble.
 That is, consider a physical process by which a graph is selected from a statistical ensemble and then a link is arbitrarily chosen from that graph.
 The question of assortativity can then be understood in terms of some (properly normalized) statistical average between the degrees of the nodes at either end of the link.
-For the explicit connection between the ensemble-based and sample-based notions of assortativity and our structural metric s(g), see the supplementary material at http://www.internetmathematics.org/volumes/2/4/Lietal/suppmat.pdf.
+We defer the explicit connection between the ensemblebased and sample-based notions of assortativity and our structural metric s(g) to Appendix B.

-6. SF Graphs and the Internet Revisited
+6 SF Graphs and the Internet Revisited

-Given the definitions of s(g), the various self-similarity and high likelihood features of high-s(g) graphs, as well as the extreme diversity of the set of graphs G(D) with scaling degree D, we look to incorporate this understanding into a theory of SF graphs that recovers both the spirit and existing results, while making rigorous the notion of what it means for a graph to be "scale-free."
+Given the definitions of s(q), the various self-similarity and high likelihood features of high-s(g) graphs, as well as the extreme diversity of the set of graphs G(D) with scaling degree D, we look to incorporate this understanding into a theory of SF graphs that recovers both the spirit and existing results, while making rigorous the notion of what it means for a graph to be "scale-free".
 To do so, we first trace the exact nature of previous misconceptions concerning the SF Internet, introduce an updated definition of a scale-free graph, clarify what statements in the SF literature can be recovered, and briefly outline the prospects for applying properly defined SF models in view of alternative theoretical frameworks such as HOT (Highly Optimized/Organized Tolerance/Tradeoffs).
 In this context, it is also important to understand the popular appeal that the SF approach has had.
 One reason is certainly its simplicity, and we will aim to preserve that as much as possible as we aim to replace largely heuristic and experimental results with ones more mathematical in nature.
 The other is that it relies heavily on methods from statistical physics, so much so that replacing them with techniques that are shaped by mathematics and engineering will require a fundamental change in the way complex systems such as the Internet are viewed and studied.